scaleflex/filerobot-uploader/README.md

 	</strong>
 </p>

-The Filerobot Uploader is a multi-function Uploader that will make uploads super easy in your web sites and apps.
-It is fast to integrate allows end users to upload media, files and any assets via Filerobot's reverse CDN.
-Files are stored into scalable and flexible Cloud storage, optimised and delivered over CDN to your end users rocekt fast.
+The Filerobot Uploader is a multi-function Uploader that will make uploads super easy on your web and mobile applications.
+With few lines of code, you will get a state of the art Uploader and enable your users to upload media, files and any assets via Filerobot's reverse CDN.
+Files are stored into scalable and flexible Cloud storage, optimized and delivered over CDN to your end users rocket fast.
 Features include inline image editing, auto-tagging, auto-cropping and many more.

 <p align="center">
 	<img